 6 new artworks for Artists Open Web 2018

-What happens if we hack our own data traces by replacing them with even more muddled data traces?
-Shùjùxiàn 數據線 or “drinking from the data lines” is a reflection on surveillance in China and the U.K, reflected through a series of 6 gif artworks which I hacked from a data grapevine of donated ’stickers’, or customised mp4 images that are shared widely amongst the 1 billion users of the WeChat platform in China.
+What happens if we hack our own data traces by replacing them with even more muddled co-creations?
+Shùjùxiàn 數據線 or “drinking from the data lines” is a reflection on surveillance in China and the U.K, featured as a set of 6 gif artworks which I hacked from a data grapevine of donated ’stickers’, or customised mp4 images that are shared widely amongst the 1 billion users of the WeChat platform in China.

 As a result of revelations around the Investigatory Powers Act of 2016 in the U.K. and the continued government surveillance of apps like WeChat behind the Great Firewall of China, it is becoming widely known that personal data in both nations may be monitored.
 Despite these revelations, WeChat continues to dominate the app market in China, and is increasingly being used for everything, from exchanges of capital to restaurant payments to neighbourhood groups.
 Meanwhile, peer production movements like DIWO (Do It With Others) aim to inspire citizens to disrupt hegemonic systems by by building creative resistance through networked, participatory interventions.

-I’d like to give a special thanks to the following contributors in China and the U.K. for donating their stickers and images: The official WeChat bot of the First Emperor of Qin, Sophie Huckfield, Tingker, Luuuuuuu and those who preferred to remain anonymous.
+I’d like to give a special thanks to the anonymous makers in China and the U.K. whom I spoke to, and made alongside, during this project, including (but not limited to) the official WeChat bot of the First Emperor of Qin.